dwavesystems/dwave-ocean-sdk/docs/concepts/embedding.rst

 9 -1 +1 -1 -1 +1   -3.0       7     0.0
 ['SPIN', 10 rows, 121 samples, 5 variables]

+Many of the remaining ~90% of returned samples have "broken chains", meaning qubits of a chain did not have identical values due to insufficiently strong coupling compared to quadratic coefficients of interactions (of the variable the chain represented) with other variables.

 .. figure:: ../_images/embedding_5var6qubits_broken.png
 	:align: left